UAVAI-code/MCSLP-Spectral-Library-Attack/README.md

 # MCSLP spectral-library poisoning attack

-This package contains the complete attack algorithm reported in the ESWA manuscript:
 Material-Response Consensus Spectral Library Poisoning (MCSLP), implemented with MOEA/D. It modifies a small number of library spectra using smooth cosine-basis perturbations, enforces reflectance, amplitude, spectral-angle, and roughness